cforlando/FOIA-Auto-Requester/README.md

 ## Deployment

-There are three things we need to in order to deploy to AWS Lambda:
+There are two things we need to in order to deploy to AWS Lambda:

-1. Downgrade script from Python3 to Python2.
-In its current state, the only things needed are to remove function annotations and change `dict.items()` to `dict.iteritems()`

-2. Download the dependencies.
+1. Download the dependencies.
 Because Lambda is like its own virtual env, any third-party libraries must be included with the code

 ```
-pip2 install -r requirements.txt -t deployment/
+pip install -r requirements.txt -t .
 ```

-3. Compress the deployment folder into a zip file
+2. Compress foiareq.py and the dependencies into a zip file

 Once that is done, you upload the zip file to AWS Lambda and check that the daily trigger is still enabled.